JosefHobler/stm32-ccsds-node/README.md

 with bigger payloads, switch to `HAL_UART_Transmit_DMA` + a TxCplt semaphore.

 **Encoder/Decoder is host-testable:** `ccsds.c` has zero HAL dependencies.
-C and Python implementations are byte-identical.
+C and Python implementations are identical.

 ## As soon as I finish my exams, I will add new features to this project